 where the status returned is 0 which indicates that you can communicate with the HP-HIL device.
 If you receive a -1, it means you are not able to communicate with the HP-HIL device.
-The remaining data created by the for link of lines 25 through 28 is explained as follows:
+The remaining data created by the for loop of lines 25 through 28 is explained as follows:

-- is the device ID for an HP 46060A (Two-button Mouse). - 12 is the describe record header which supplies some of the parameters of the device and provides an indication of how much additional information is to follow this parameter.
+- is the device ID for an HP 46060A (HP Mouse). - is the describe record header which supplies some of the parameters of the device and provides an indication of how much additional information is to follow this parameter.
 The 8 bit character string for the hexadecimal value 12 is: 00010010.
-Reading this bit string from right to left you find that bit 0 is 0 and bit 1 is 1.
-This says that the header uses 16 bits to describe the resolution of the device, and axes X and Y will be reported.
-Bit 4 is set because the I/O descriptor byte is to appear later on in the Describe Record. - c2 is the lower-byte resolution. - 1e is the higher-byte resolution.
-To determine the total counts per meter multiply the higher byte by 256 and add the result to the lower byte read above.
-Your total counts per meter reading should be 7 874. - 32 Using HP-HIL Devices
+Reading this bit string from right to left you find that bit 0 is 0, bit 1 is 1, and bit 5 is 0.
+This says that the header uses 16 bits describing the resolution of the device in counts per meter, and axes X and Y will be reported.
+Bit 4 is set because the I/O descriptor byte is to appear later on in the Describe Record. - c2 is the lower-byte resolution.

+is the higher-byte resolution.
+To determine the total counts per meter multiply the higher byte by 256 (100 hex) and add the result to the lower byte read above.